So you’re beginning seminary? Great! Congratulations! I hope your experience is as good as mine was.

 6 – Don’t take on massive debt.
 Yes, you can avoid it.
 I believe in you!
 And you need to.
 I feel strongly enough about this that I gave it a whole separate post.
 If you’re considering taking on big debt, go read that without delay.

-7 — Borrow your required books before you buy them.
+7 – Borrow your required books before you buy them.
 This will help you avoid debt.
 It will also help you avoid wasting money on bad books.
-You’ll have some bad ones, trust me.
-But take heart — probably far more good ones.
+You’ll have some bad ones, trust me (but take heart – probably far more good ones).
 After the first terrible book I bought for a class, I vowed to borrow everything I could.
 I checked any libraries around and asked friends.
 Then if I discovered that a book was outstanding, I bought it.
 This only works if you don’t copiously annotate your books.

-8 — Start looking for a spiritual director.
+8 – Start looking for a spiritual advisor.
 You’ll be greatly challenged intellectually during this time.
 But will you also grow spiritually?
 I’ve seen many who didn’t.
 Or who even declined because they were so focused on academics.
-One of the best ways to counter this is to find a spiritual director.
+One of the best ways to counter this is to find a spiritual advisor.
 Look for someone whose wisdom you trust, someone deeply spiritual, someone who will challenge you.
 Ask if they will take you under their wing.

 9 – Do the work.
 Seminary was hard work for me.
 Harder than undergrad.
 Harder than my MBA program.
 But it wasn’t nearly as challenging and rigorous as full-time work in the church.
 Prepare yourself for that work by working hard now.
 Even if you take classes in fall, winter, spring, and summer terms, you’ll still have more breaks than most people with jobs.

 If you’re a full-time student, treat it like full-time work.
 Report to the library early in the morning.
 If you have Koreans on campus, they’ve likely been there since the doors opened.
 Doing this will equip you for full-time work and allow you to get the most out of your classes.